Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 He was never called Peter before WWI.

-Which caused me, my husband, and Peter Wenham to wonder if this was a nickname given him by Oswald Chambers?
+My husband, Peter Wenham, and I all wondered if this was a nickname given to him by Oswald Chambers?

 Oswald liked to provide the people he loved with nicknames that matched their characters.
 Could he have called Trooper Kay Peter because he reminded Oswald of Jesus’ first apostle?